tashawan23/background-picker/README.md

 # Background Image Picker

 ### Scope of project
-A simple Raect application that displays pictures of different categories when category buttons are pressed
+A simple React application that displays pictures of different categories when category buttons are pressed

 Build using React and React hooks